foo-software/lighthouse-check-action/README.md

 > **Note:** this approach is only available when running "locally" (not using the REST API)

-You can override default config and options by specifying `overridesJsonFile` option.
+You can override default config and options by specifying `overridesJsonFile` option which is consumed by [`path.resolve(overridesJsonFile)`](https://nodejs.org/api/path.html#path_path_resolve_paths).
 Contents of this overrides JSON file can have two possible fields; `options` and `config`.
 These two fields are eventually used by Lighthouse to populate `opts` and `config` arguments respectively as illustrated in [Using programmatically](https://github.com/GoogleChrome/lighthouse/blob/master/docs/readme.md#using-programmatically).
 The two objects populating this JSON file are merged shallowly with the default [config](https://github.com/foo-software/lighthouse-check/blob/master/src/__snapshots__/lighthouseConfig.test.js.snap) and [options](https://github.com/foo-software/lighthouse-check/blob/master/src/__snapshots__/lighthouseOptions.test.js.snap).

 > Example content of `overridesJsonFile`